Last updated: Aug. 25, 2019. If something is not listed below, we default to AP Style. Please use this dictionary: merriam-webster.com.

 - 4 Ways to Groom a Shy Puppy

 In WordPress, use heading H3 for subheads to separate chunks of text within your articles.
-If you need to use another level below H3, then use H4.
+If you need to use other levels below H3, then use H4 and H5.

 - website, the web